anakhavaishakham2005/anakhavaishakham2005/README.md

 CSS 🎨 (Because who doesn't love pretty layouts?)

+C (my one core strength💪 and the life and sole of my KTU syllabus)

 Python 🐍 (Hissing my way into coding greatness!)

 And honestly, a bit of everything—call me the nerd!..I just love to learn